bombasticSlacks/3-skill/Attacks.md

 ## Combat Modifiers
 These are modifiers you can apply to attacks and manoeuvres which will put you at a negative to the skill test but will make the attack or manoeuvre do additional things.
 Several other powerful modifiers can be learned by taking specific combat training.

-### Difficult Hit
-*Action modifier (-1, -3, -5)*

-You make your attacks harder to predict and therefore harder to avoid.
-You can give yourself a -1, -3 or -5 to your skill test to give your opponent a similar negative to any reactions.

 ### Heavy Strike
 *Action modifier varies*